jmccann/drone-terraform/DOCS.md

 init_options.lock-timeout
 : Duration to wait for a state lock.
 Default `0s`.

+init_options.refresh
+: Update the state for each resource prior to planning and applying.
+Default `true`.

 fmt_options
 : contains the configuration for the fmt action.